MicroFocus/InsuranceWeb-Testing/README.md

 ## License
 Scripts provided by Micro Focus are licensed under the [MIT license](LICENSE).
-Scripts provided by other contributors are licensed under the [MIT license](LICENSE) unless stated otherwise.

 ## Contribution
 You want to contribute to our sample scripts?
 Great!